-A thousand more miracles are just waiting to be discovered on this island that is part of the Cyclades but just a short ferry ride from Athens: beaches (secluded and organised) for relaxing or something more adventurous, such as scuba diving and surfing; an abundance of local delicacies; and the unexpected sights of lunar landscapes and, each August 15, pilgrims making their way up to Our Lady of Tinos on their knees.
+A thousand more miracles are waiting to be discovered on this island that is part of the Cyclades but just a short ferry ride from Athens.
+You will find beaches for relaxing or sea sports like scuba diving and surfing, an abundance of local delicacies and the unexpected sights of lunar landscapes and, each August 15, pilgrims making their way up to Our Lady of Tinos on their knees.

-Take a look around you: 750 chapels and churches (Catholic and Orthodox), 600 ornate dovecotes, 34 settlements and the Temple of Poseidon, where the ancients were purified before they visited the sacred island of Delos.
+All around Tinos are 750 chapels and churches (Catholic and Orthodox), 600 ornate dovecotes, 34 settlements and the Temple of Poseidon, where the ancients were purified before they visited the sacred island of Delos.
 Once you get to know Tinos, you too will become a believer.

 Pyrgos, Kardiani, Ysternia, Ktikado, Triantaros-Berdemiaros, Falatados, Loutra, Tripotamos.
 The villages of Tinos are like ornaments decorating the island’s slopes and valleys.
 Walk among them, one by one: there is marble everywhere, especially in the squares with fountains where you’ll cool off with a drink of water.
 Take a break at a traditional cafe in the shade of the sycamore trees and have a coffee or a bite to eat.
 There is always Tinian cheese, louza (smoked meat) and sweet raki on offer.
 Now that’s real hospitality!

-Peristeriones are typical to the Tinian landscape and considered some of the most impressive works of art in the Cyclades.
-There are over 600 dovecotes made of slate, stone and limestone and covered with lithographs.
+Peristeriones (as they are called in Greek) are a feature of the Tinos landscape and considered some of the most impressive works of art in the Cyclades.
+There are over 600 dovecotes (houses for domesticated doves and pigeons) made of slate, stone and limestone and covered with lithographs.
 The pigeons and doves swoop around them, but you’ll need a trigger finger on your camera to catch them in flight!

 Surrounding the village of Volax is a surrealistic plateau with huge boulders, strewn like the abandoned toys of a playful giant.
 The round boulders of all different sizes are hundreds of years old.
 They look like meteorites but are, apparently, the geological phenomenon of erosion.
 Experience the wild beauty of this lunar landscape, crossing the region of Kakovolo, from Falatado to Panagia Kaki Skala.